-Growth of the BPO industry in the Philippines continues.
+Growth of the business process outsourcing industry in the Philippines continues.

-Within HRO, payroll and benefits administration were cited as the two areas with strongest demand in offshore BPO services in the Philippines, by 80 percent and 66 percent, respectively.
+Within HRO, payroll and benefits administration were cited as the two areas with strongest demand in offshore services, by 80 percent and 66 percent, respectively.

-Within FAO was again cited as the leading sub-process area by an overwhelming 95 percent of the offshore BPO service providers in the Philippines.
+FAO was cited as the leading sub-process area by an overwhelming 95 percent of the outsourcing firms .
 After which, credit and collections (70 percent), travel and entertainment (56 percent), and general accounting (41 percent) were the most active areas and retained their positions relative to the first quarter 2005 survey.
-All of which are services by PITON, an offshore BPO service provider in the Philippines.
+All of which are services provided by PITON, which has been operating in the country since the 1990s.

 To learn more about our industry-specific BPO capabilities please contact us by calling +1-310-844-7805 or by filling out our inquiry form.
 We look forward to hearing from you.